kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 “Get ready to aim and fire!”
 Captain Stonebeard bellows as he rapidly reloads the ballista.
 In that fleeting moment, Doctor Pepe emerges like a phantom, his crossbow bolt striking true into the squid’s vulnerable flank.
 The beast roars in pain, its thick, dark flesh quivering from the impact.

 Enraged and wounded, the colossal squid reacts with malignant fury.
-Its writhing tentacles thrash through the salt-laden air, and one particularly vicious limb finds its mark on Elara, ensaring her.
+Its writhing tentacles thrash through the salt-laden air, and one particularly vicious limb finds its mark on Elara, ensnaring her.
 Her hands clutch at the slick, unyielding surface of the creature.
 The harp at her side falls silent as she struggles, caught in the squid’s vice-like grip.

 Another abrupt strike from the squid’s beak leaves a gaping wound in the ship’s hull.
 Thick splinters and dislodged timbers bear silent witness to the beast’s brutal might.
 Amid the clamor of battle, Ingrid’s voice wafts upward from below, barely registering over the cacophony of combat: “Are you sure you wouldn’t like a sandwich?”